 - Bake covered with foil for 25 minutes.
 Uncover and bake for about 8 more minutes.
 Let the loaf rest 15 minutes before cutting and serving.
 Enjoy!

-If you decide to try this recipe, please let me know how it turned out in the comments or share a photo on social media.
+If you decide to try the vegan lentil loaf, please let me know how it turned out in the comments or share a photo on social media.
 Just remember to tag me @eatingbirdfood so that I see it!

 This post is part of a partnership with Pure Canada Maple.
 Maple syrup is one of my favorite natural sweeteners and as always, opinions are my own.